donovan/kubernetes.github.io/docs/getting-started-guides/kubeadm.md

 The kubelet is now restarting every few seconds, as it waits in a crashloop for `kubeadm` to tell it what to do.

-Note: To disable SELinux by running `setenforce 0` is required in order to allow containers to access the host filesystem, which is required by pod networks for example.
-You have to do this until kubelet can handle SELinux better.
+Note: Disabling SELinux by running `setenforce 0` is required in order to allow containers to access the host filesystem, this is required by pod networks for example.
+This will be necessary until kubelet includes better SELinux handling.

 ### (2/4) Initializing your master